keymetrics/docker-pm2/README.md

 ### Enable Git auto-pull

-If you wanto to [Automatically synchronize your application with git](https://github.com/pm2-hive/pm2-auto-pull) add this into your Dockerfile:
+If you want to [Automatically synchronize your application with git](https://github.com/pm2-hive/pm2-auto-pull) add this into your Dockerfile:

 ```
 RUN pm2 install pm2-auto-pull